Monkey Dust

 Monkey Dust is a British adult animated satirical sketch comedy series created by Harry Thompson and Shaun Pye.
-The series is characterized by its dark humour, frequent shifts in animation styles, and handling of taboo topics such as bestiality, murder, suicide and paedophilia.
+The series is characterised by its dark humour, frequent shifts in animation styles, and handling of taboo topics such as bestiality, murder, suicide and paedophilia.
 Three series were broadcast on BBC Three between 2003 and 2005.
-Following co-creator Harry Thompson's death, no further series were made.
+Following co-creator Thompson's death, no further series were made.